Interior analysis, stretched technique and bubbling geometries: Stretched technique and corresponding solutions in Fourier space

 We work in unit $l=1$.
 Note the \textquotedblleft $1$\textquotedblright\ on the right hand side correspond to $l^{2}$, when restored.
 Consider the identification \cite{Chen:2007du} that $y={\tilde{r}}\sin \theta $,$~r={ \tilde{r}}\cos \theta $, and $r^{2}={\tilde{r}}^{2}-y^{2}$, and~if $y$ is small, then the density is concentrated in the small $r$ region, due to the $ \cot ^{2}\theta $ term.
 When close to small ${\tilde{r}}^{2}$ region, the superstar geometry is replaced by smooth microstate geometries; there we use a small $y^{2}$ expansion to extract the droplet distributions, e.g. (\ref {eqn 67}).

 Hence we assume the density is within $|z_{1}|^{2}\leqslant r_{1,0}^{2}$, $ |z_{2}|^{2}\leqslant r_{2,0}^{2}$.
 The coarse density corresponds to the coarse-grained density of droplets for superstars.
 The fine density is the distribution of smooth droplet configurations of the smooth microstate geometries.
 Here, for superstar we consider the coarse density.
-This is similar to limit shape of Young tableaux (YT).
 For the moment, we first assume small charge regimes $Q_{i}\ll l^{2}$.

 Note that in the half BPS case, if one redefines the function $ -z(x,y)\rightarrow z(x,y)$ there \cite{Lin:2004nb}, the system is the same.
 Here we have chosen a convention to use, and here we use $Z(z,y)$ instead of using $-Z(z,y)$.
 With this convention, $0\leq (\frac{1}{2}-Z)_{y_{0}}(z)\leq 1$,